emmt/OIFITS.jl/README.md

 Other fields of data-sets shall be considered as **private** and not accessed directly.

-Using the dot notation, it is easy to access to the different data-blocks containing measurements.
+Using the dot notation, it is easy to access the different data-blocks containing measurements.
 For instance:

 ```julia
 for db in ds.vis2